University Activities - From Classroom to Career Junior Year

 Hear From Professionals

 Attend lectures on campus when professionals in your field come to speak and often meet students.
-Start with the Open VISIONS Forum and other events at the Quick Center.
+Start with the and other events at the Quick Center.

 Gain management experience - and give something back - by taking as leadership position in a campus club or student organizations.